 Limited Assurance Reasonable Assurance 25L.
-For internal control relevant to emissions quantification and reporting, as the basis for identifying and assessing the risks of material misstatement, the practitioner shall obtain an understanding, through inquiries, about: (Ref: Para.
-A52-A53, A69-A70) 25R.
-The practitioner shall obtain an understanding of the following components of the entity's internal control relevant to emissions quantification and reporting as the basis for identifying and assessing risks of material misstatement: (Ref: Para.
-A52-A53, A70) (a) The control environment; (a) The control environment; (b) The information system, including the related business processes, and communication of emissions reporting roles and responsibilities and significant matters relating to emissions reporting; and (b) The information system, including the related business processes, and communication of emissions reporting roles and responsibilities and significant matters relating to emissions reporting; (c) The results of the entity's risk assessment process. (c) The entity's risk assessment process; (d) Control activities relevant to the engagement, being those the practitioner judges it necessary

-Limited Assurance Reasonable Assurance to understand in order to assess the risks of material misstatement at the assertion level and design further procedures responsive to assessed risks.
+For internal control relevant to emissions quantification and reporting, as the basis for identifying and assessing the components of the entity's

+Limited Assurance Reasonable Assurance risks of material misstatement. quantification emissions the practitioner shall obtain an reporting as the basis for understanding, through inquiries, identifying and assessing risks of about: (Ref: Para.
+A52-A53, material misstatement: (Ref: A69-A70) Para.
+A52-A53, A70) (a) The control environment; The control environment; The information system, The information system, (b) (b) including the including the related related business processes, and business processes, and communication communication of emissions reporting roles emissions reporting roles and responsibilities and and responsibilities significant matters significant matters relating to emissions reporting; relating to emissions reporting; and (c) The entity's risk The results of the entity's (c) assessment process; risk assessment process.
+Control activities relevant (d) to the engagement, being those the practitioner judges it necessary to understand in order to assess the risks of material misstatement at assertion level and design further procedures responsive to assessed risks.
 An assurance engagement does not require an understanding of all the control activities related to each significant type of emission and disclosure in the GHG statement or to every assertion relevant to them; and (Ref: Para.
 A71-A72) (e) Monitoring of controls.
 26R.
-When obtaining the understanding required by paragraph 25R, the practitioner shall evaluate the design of controls and determine whether they have been implemented by performing procedures in addition to inquiry of the entity's personnel.
+When obtaining the understanding required by paragraph 25R, the practitioner shall evaluate the design of

+Limited Assurance Reasonable Assurance controls and determine whether they have been implemented by performing procedures in addition to inquiry of the entity's personnel responsible for the GHG statement.
 (Ref: Para.
 A52-A53)